MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bdehdcfg-newdriveletter.md

 ---
 title: bdehdcfg newdriveletter
-description: Windows Commands topic for bdehdcfg newdriveletter - assigns a new drive letter to the portion of a drive used as the system drive.
+description: Windows Commands topic for bdehdcfg newdriveletter, which assigns a new drive letter to the portion of a drive used as the system drive. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: f1f200a0-6850-4f0d-9047-f9f982a590f8

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: f1f200a0-6850-4f0d-9047-f9f982a590f8
 author: coreyp-at-msft